luyadev/luya/docs/guide/app-blocks.md

 To implement ajax inside a block the following concept is used:

 + {{\luya\cms\base\InternalBaseBlock::createAjaxLink()}}: Create the link to the callback, this url must be used for your ajax requests.
-+ `callback...()`: Define a callbacked, you have to prefix the method with *callback*.
++ `callback...()`: Define a callback, you have to prefix the method with *callback*.

 Create a callback and define all parameters.
-The callback is what the url returns to your javascript, can be html or json.
+The callback is what the url returns to your javascript which can be html or json.

 ```php
 public function callbackHelloWorld($time)